housenli/MDE/README.md

 ## Acknowledgement

 The codes for proximity operator of total variation seminorm are built from those by [Markus Grasmair](https://www.ntnu.edu/employees/markus.grasmair) (NTNU).
 The encapsule of Wavelet class is from [Michael Lustig](https://www2.eecs.berkeley.edu/Faculty/Homepages/mlustig.html) (UC Berkeley).
-One approach of noise level estimation is from [Masayuki Tanaka](http://www.ok.sc.e.titech.ac.jp/~mtanaka/) (Tokyo Institute of Technology).
+The codes for one approach of noise level estimation is from [Masayuki Tanaka](http://www.ok.sc.e.titech.ac.jp/~mtanaka/) (Tokyo Institute of Technology).